TortoiseGit/tortoisesvn/doc/readme.txt

 you can download all the required tools as a zip package from our website: http://tortoisesvn.tigris.org/servlets/ProjectDocumentList?folderID=616

-Then, make a copy of the file TortoiseVars.tmpl in the TSVN root folder and rename that copy to TortoiseVars.bat.
-Then simply adjust the paths as mentioned in that file.
+Currently you can either build the docs using batch files (which we'll remove in the near future) and NAnt.

 Please note that having spaces in your directory path will (for the time being) cause the documentation build process to fail.